Ultrabenosaurus/OrphanCrawler/README.md

 ##To Do##

-- Figure out why it won't crawl pages with both a file extension and a query string, then fix it
 - Make relativePathFix() more adaptable and competent
   - Turn it into a full path handler rather than just fixing relative paths?
   - Process blog-style paths